Hung Le Hoang

 The orchestrator assesses solution structure, dependencies, and likely breaking zones.
 Work runs in an isolated branch.
 Baselines remain untouched.
 Every phase produces checkpoints, so a run is auditable and resumable.

-This is where agentic AI earns its value.
+This is where agentic AI proves its worth.

-• A reviewer gate validates that fixes are aligned to accepted patterns, not quick shims.
+· A reviewer gate validates that fixes align with accepted patterns, not quick shims.

 Phase 4: Release build verification and CMS boot validation

-A Debug build is not enough.
-Release-mode build and CMS startup validation surface wiring issues that otherwise appear late.
-The pipeline repeats until Release build is clean and CMS backend starts cleanly.
+A Debug build alone is not enough.
+Building in Release mode and checking CMS startup helps catch wiring issues early.
+The process repeats until the Release build is clean and the CMS backend starts without problems.

 Phase 5: Output artifacts